jonasjohansson/nava.community/pages/tour-de-lux.md

 Tour de Lux is a rolling parade of projections, where custom built Beamer Bikes (off-grid bikes for projections) provide the canvas for audiovisual performances and more.

-With support from [Nordisk Kulturfond](https://www.nordiskkulturfond.org/) and the [Opstart fund](https://nordiskkulturfond.org/opstart-info/) NAVA is hosting an open call for building the bike (and again later on for content).
-Our motivation is to:
+With support from [Nordisk Kulturfond](https://www.nordiskkulturfond.org/) and [Opstart](https://nordiskkulturfond.org/opstart-info/) NAVA is hosting an open call for building bikes.
+The motivation is to:

 -   **Connect** nordic countries through a creative challenge
 -   **Create** great open source projection bike designs